-Souvanny Miller represents public and private clients in both advice and litigation matters.
-She advises universities, community colleges, public school districts, and education service districts in a wide variety of areas including regulatory compliance, personnel matters, and constitutional law.
-She has helped various education institutions to develop and implement Title IX sexual harassment policies.
-Souvanny advises public entities relating to policy and municipal code drafting and revisions, public meetings laws, public records laws, planning and zoning, First Amendment issues, franchises and franchise fees, contract disputes, and personnel matters, including as the former city attorney of a small town.
+Souvanny regularly assists clients with questions of regulatory compliance, personnel matters, and constitutional law, and has helped various education institutions to develop and implement Title IX sexual harassment policies.
+Souvanny also provides advice relating to public meetings laws, public records laws, policy and municipal code drafting and revisions, planning and zoning, First Amendment issues, and contract disputes.

-During law school, Souvanny served as a judicial extern for the Honorable Michael H. Simon at the U.S. District Court of Oregon and as a law clerk for the Trial and Appellate Divisions of the Oregon Department of Justice.
-After law school, Souvanny served as a law clerk for the Oregon School Boards Association where she assisted staff attorneys in advising school boards and superintendents by conducting legal research, updating model policies consistent with changing laws and regulations, and writing case law summaries.
+During law school, Souvanny served as a judicial extern for the Honorable Michael H. Simon at the U.S. District Court of Oregon.
+After law school, Souvanny served as a law clerk for the Oregon School Boards Association where she assisted staff attorneys in advising school boards and superintendents.

 Higher Education—Regulatory Compliance Plus